Application of LIBS in Detecting Beneficial Elements & Contaminants in Tea Samples

 In short, the three elements with the highest relative abundance are Ca, C, and Mg in all the five tea samples studied.
-Depending on the brand, the elements with lower relative abundance varied.
-The other elements detected are Al, K, Sr, Na, Li, P and Si.
-Also, peaks for Cd and Cr are observed in all five tea samples though with a much lower relative abundance.
+Depending on the brand, the elements with lower relative abundance vary.
+They include Al, K, Sr, Na, Li, P and Si.
+Peaks for Cd and Cr are observed in all five tea samples, though with a much lower relative abundance.

 The study is not complete, but the authors are preparing for the next steps.